Applying dispersive viscoelastic to coat the anterior chamber.

 Pre-operative assessment

 For the pre-operative assessment, intraoperative OCT scans revealed a tuft of vitreous in the anterior chamber and a severely tilted lens.
 There was no sulcus space on one side and the other side was hyper deep behind the iris, where the vitreous was coming around.
-The lens was very mobile, and the angle would open when the patient would lay back.
+The lens was very mobile, and the angle would open while the patient was supine (Figure 1).

 Disclaimer: Please note that off-label uses of products may be discussed.
 Consult with regulatory affairs for cleared indications for use in your region.
 The statements of the healthcare professionals included in this presentation reflect only their opinion and personal experience.
 They do not necessarily reflect the opinion of any institution with whom they are affiliated or Leica Microsystems.